mongodb/specifications/source/retryable-writes/tests/README.rst

    9. Disable the failpoint.

 #.
 Test that drivers return the original error after encountering an error with
-   label `NoWritesPerformed`.
+   label NoWritesPerformed.
 This test MUST be implemented by any driver that implements the Command Monitoring specification.
 This prose test requires drivers to set a fail point after an ``insertOne`` operation but before the subsequent retry.
-Drivers that are unable to set failCommand after the CommandFailedEvent SHOULD use mocking or write a unit test to cover the same sequence of events.
+Drivers that are unable to set a failCommand after the CommandFailedEvent SHOULD use mocking or write a unit test to cover the same sequence of events.